 High Tech Testing is administered by appointment at the Fredericksburg Area Campus and Daniel Technology Center in Culpeper.
 Many Pearson VUE, CompTIA and Certiport Microsoft certification tests are available.
-Also available is the Career Readiness Certificate (CRC) assessment.
-For more information, you may visit our web site www.germanna.edu, call 540-834-1022, or email: HighTechTesting@germanna.edu.
+Also available is the Career Readiness Certificate (CRC) assessment and the Automotive Service Excellence (ASE) test.
+For more information, you may visit our High Tech Testing website, call 540-834-1022, or email: HighTechTesting@germanna.edu.

 The library is one of the central hubs of college life at Germanna.
 Students have access to computers with Internet connections, printing capabilities, and software that supports coursework.
 Additionally, Germanna ‘s Wi-Fi network can be accessed in the library on laptops, tablets, and cellphones.
 Students also have access to technology-enhanced group study rooms, and quiet study spaces.
 Library staff are available to provide research assistance.

 The library also provides access to a comprehensive collection of print and electronic books, as well as thousands of magazines, newspapers, and journals, most of which are easily accessible via online databases.
-Students can locate and access library materials by visiting the library’s homepage at https://germanna.libguides.com/library.
+Students can locate and access library materials by visiting the library’s website.
 From the library’s homepage, students can also access research guides and tutorials for help identifying, finding, evaluating, and using information ethically and effectively.
 The library’s online resources are accessible on or off campus.
-When accessing online resources off campus, students are prompted to log in using their Blackboard username and password.
+When accessing online resources off campus, students are prompted to log in using their Canvas username and password.

 Student Technical Help Desk

 The Student Technical Help Desk at Germanna Community College fields student inquiries about online services and technology.
 The Student Technical Help Desk offers: phone assistance, email assistance, and an online request form for students to submit questions regarding various computer-related tasks and applications.
-For more information, you may visit our web site www.germanna.edu/help-desk/, call 540-891-3077, or email StudentHelpDesk@germanna.edu.
+For more information, you may visit the Help Desk website, call 540-891-3077, or email StudentHelpDesk@germanna.edu.

 This team is dedicated to providing timely, quality service to students to ensure they have the technology assistance necessary to be successful during their academic careers.
 It provides technical support for students trying to access online services or those using other technologies provided by the institution for success during their coursework.
 Provide assistance to learners in the following areas: